tonethar/IGME-330-Spring-2019/exams/midterm-exam-review.md

 **And:**
 - a "cheat sheet" is allowed:
   - 3x5 index card.
 You may write on the front and back.
-  - Put your name on it as we are collecting it at the beginning of the exam.
+  - Put your name on it as we are collecting it at the end of the exam.

 ## II.
 Test Format
 - True/False